 The intersectoral working group decided to gradually incorporate data on the languages of the peoples of Russia during the Decade.
-The members of the group defined a list of 78 languages to be included in the Atlas at the initial stage (the state language of the Russian Federation, state languages of the regions of the Russian Federation, languages with official status, languages of the small indigenous peoples of the Russian Federation).
+The members of the group defined a list of 78 languages to be included in the Atlas at the initial stage (the state language of the Russian Federation, state languages of the regions of the Russian Federation, languages with official status, languages of the Russian Federation).